 With the establishment of the Lauren Small Children’s Center in 2012, Memorial Hospital took a major step towards realizing its vision of providing comprehensive and specialized pediatric care close to home for the children of our community.

-The Robert A. Grimm Children’s Pavilion for Emergency Care will be the latest addition to the Lauren Small Children’s Center.
+The Robert A. Grimm Children’s Pavilion for Emergency Services will be the latest addition to the Lauren Small Children’s Center.
 The Children’s Pavilion will be the only dedicated pediatric emergency department between Los Angeles and Madera and will complete the continuum of care for pediatric patients in Kern County.

 The Lauren Small Children’s Center at Memorial Hospital at consists of: